VektorTech/jones-store/README.md

 ## Design Decisions

-- Because this is an e-commerce website, SEO plays a significant factor in its success, but standard client-side rendered React would seriously hinder search engines from properly crawling each page.
+- Considering that this is an e-commerce website, SEO plays a significant factor in its success, but standard client-side rendered React would seriously hinder search engines from properly crawling each page.
 So I chose Next.JS for this project as it provides a quick and simple way for writing performant, server-side rendered react applications without much overhead.

 - React's `useState` & `useReducer` hooks coupled with the Context API provided a sufficient means for managing and centralizing state in this application as there wasn't much information that needed to be kept in memory on the client that would demand a complex library like Redux.
 Pages are frequently refreshed, and data is already being rendered onto pages from the server(using `getServerSideProps`), which further reduced the need for alternate state management strategies.
 Additionally, user preferences are persisted through cookies where they can be pre-rendered on the server.

-- For managing the user state, I switched from using multiple `useState` hooks to a single `useReducer` as it's a more convenient option for working with state objects holding multiple sub-values, like the wishlist and cart fields on the user object.
+- For managing the user state, I switched from using multiple `useState` hooks to a single `useReducer` as it's a more convenient option for working with state objects holding multiple sub-values(like the wishlist and cart fields on the user object.)

 - Used Postgres trigger functions for updating cart total whenever a cart item gets added or removed.

 - After recognizing a repeating pattern in how API routes were being written and wanting to improve the process, I decided to build a method routing function, `RouteHandler`, that arranges request handlers in a similar fashion to `express` routers.
-It allows all handlers to be composed with a custom error catcher and session middleware for authentication and role-based access control.
+It allows all handlers to be composed with a custom error catcher and allowed me to use session middleware for authentication and role-based access control.
 This abstraction reduced boilerplate code inside API routes and made writing async code much simpler.

 - The website UI diverted from the original Figma design in several areas.

-- I created a product context that manages all products on the client for the products page since I wanted more control over how products were sorted and filtered and to reduce querying the database each time the page refreshes upon selecting a different criterion.
+- I created a product context that manages all products on the client for the products page since I wanted more control over how products are sorted and filtered and to reduce querying the database each time the page refreshes upon selecting a different criterion.

 - On the product page, I used `next/dynamic` to lazy-load tab panels until the user selects a tab panel's corresponding tab.
 This approach was particularly useful for suspending the loading of the size chart and all product reviews until the user demands them.

 - There were a number of changes made to the database throughout the course of this project.
-The details can be seen in the `prisma/migrations` folder where changes to the schemas are tracked.
+The details can be seen in the `prisma/migrations` folder where schema migrations are tracked.

 ## Issues Encountered

-- Programmatically setting a focusable element as the active element inside the document was not working.
-I had to wrap the code in a `setTimeout` for some reason, which I still don't quite understand.
+- Programmatically setting a focusable element as the active element inside the document is a bit buggy for some reason.

-- No way to add custom constraints onto table columns inside Prisma, so I had to resort to handwritten SQL Commands.
+- No way to add custom constraints onto table columns inside Prisma, so I had to resort to handwritten SQL commands.

 - The Sass team is deprecating the `@import` statement in favour of `@use`, which forced me to import (with `@use()`) all variables, functions, placeholders and mixins into all sass files that depends on them.